The Balance Sheet: A Snapshot of Financial Position

 C. Equity

-• Retained earnings (accumulated profits)
+• Retained earnings (accumulated profits not distributed as dividends)

 3. The Accounting Equation